vijaykumar1710/deploy-war-readme/README.md

 2. Run the installer and follow the on-screen instructions to complete the installation.
 Remember the password you set for the root user.

 3. Start the MySQL Server service and ensure it's running.

+## Step 4: Installing postgres

+1. Download postgress based on your OS : https://www.postgresql.org/download/
+2. Follow the installer screen instructions and complete the installation
+3. Start the postgres Server instance and ensure it's running.

+   Using PgAdmin application, You can create server, database , modify , run the queries etc just like mysql workbench

 ## Step 3: Installing NGINX